patients who develop tremor restlessness feelings of tension and other Parkinson-like symptoms Cogentin advertisement, 1958

 Supplied: As 2 mg. quarterscored tablets in bottles of 100 and 1000.

-Merck Sharp & Dohme Division of Merck & Co., Inc., Philadelphia 1, PA.
+Cogentin is a trade-mark of Merck & Co., Inc. Merck Sharp & Dohme Division of Merck & Co., Inc., Philadelphia 1, PA.

-Back to Mental Medicine Extrapyramidal scheme
+Back to Marvelous Mental Medicine Extrapyramidal scheme

 © 2008 Bonkers Institute for Nearly Genuine Research